declarejs/declarejs/README.md

 and more...
 - Clean and readable code
-- Lessen redundancy using class templates
+- Lessens redundancy by using class templates
 - Define your own datatypes
 - Keyword aliasing for smaller file sizes
 - Helpful classes and datatypes built-in